richgoldmd/fat-free-routes/README.md

 ```php
 $f3->map('/company/@id', 'Company');
 ```
-If a routeBase is set, the map path will also be prepended.
+If a @routeBase is set, the map path will also be prepended.

 Command Line Parameters